-- 2PC appeared in 1979 (Gray)

-- In 1981, a basic, unsafe 3PC was proposed (Stonebraker)

-- In 1998, the safe, mostly live Paxos appeared (Lamport)

-- 2001 "Paxos made simple".

-- In ~2007 RAFT appears
+- 2PC proposed in 1979 (Gray) - In 1981, Stonebraker proposed a basic, unsafe 3PC - 1988, Brian Oki and Barbara Liskov created Viewstamped Replication, which has the core protocol. - In 1998, Lamport rediscovered it and explained the protocol formally, naming it Paxos - 2001 "Paxos made simple". - In ~2007 RAFT appears, presenting the Viewstamped Replication approach to Paxos as a cleanly isolated protocol.